stmsy/stmsy.github.io/_posts/2020-01-16-get-git-branch-name.md

 classes: wide
 ---

-Due to the complicated naming covention, sometimes it is not easy to remember and type in your current working branch name when you push your local branch to the remote.
+Due to the complicated naming covention, sometimes it is not easy to remember and type in your current working branch name.
 The following command let you get the branch name

 ```bash
 git branch | sed -n -e "s/^\* \(.*\)/\1/p"